hyperledger-archives/indy-sdk/README.md

 docker build -f ci/indy-pool.dockerfile -t indy_pool .
 docker run -itd -p 9701-9708:9701-9708 indy_pool
 ```

-*Note: If you are getting a PoolLedgerTimeout Error it's because the IP Addresses in .*

 ### 2) Starting the test pool on a specific IP address
  Dockerfile `ci/indy-pool.dockerfile` supports an optional pool_ip param that allows